List of social movements in South Africa

-There are a number of high-profile independent social movements in South Africa.
+There are several high-profile independent social movements in South Africa.
 The majority have a particular focus on the housing crisis in the urban areas but others range from focusing on HIV/AIDS, working conditions, unemployment, access to service delivery and issues of democracy, transparency and accountability, corruption, poverty, crime, xenophobia, economy, drought, racism, sexism, health conditions etc...

 This is a partial list of social movements in South Africa: